robflop/motiful/README.md

 ## Self-hosting usage
 (It is assumed you have [node.js](https://nodejs.org/en/) installed)

-- Rename config.example.json to config.json
+- Rename config.example.json in the `userconfig/` folder to config.json
 - Get your token from within Discord Dev Tools (Opened via CTRL+SHIFT+I/Command+Option+I inside Discord) -> Instructions [here](http://i.imgur.com/OhBVCoA.png)
 - Fill out your token and change the ownerID in config.json to your devmode discord ID (Settings -> Appearance ->Toggle Developer Mode on -> Rightclick on yourself -> Press "Copy ID")
 - Adjust other config settings to your liking